skip to main content

 Further Study

-The Degree in Early Childhood Studies provides a solid foundation for individuals interested in pursuing education at post graduate level to further specialise in their field.
-Graduates may choose to pursue postgraduate studies in areas such as early childhood education, child development, or educational leadership to expand their career opportunities or advance into leadership positions.
+The Degree in Early Childhood Studies provides a solid foundation for individuals who are interested in pursuing education at postgraduate level to further specialise in their field, thereby expanding their career opportunities; for example, a Master’s in ECS, or a PGCE qualification.

 Career Prospects

-Upon successful completion of the Degree in Early Childhood Studies, graduates will be well-prepared for a variety of roles in the field of early childhood education and care.
-They may find employment in roles such as: Early childhood educators Teaching assistants Childcare practitioners Family support workers in educational settings Community organisations Private childcare centres
+Upon successful completion of the Degree in Early Childhood Studies, graduates will be well prepared for a variety of roles in the field of early childhood education and care.
+They may find employment in roles such as: Early Childhood Educators, Teaching Assistants, Childcare Practitioners, Family Support Workers, Private Daycare Centres, or with Community Organisations.

 Enquiry